Saint Mother Theodore Guerin’s story

 Ministry & expansion

 Despite the obstacles, Saint Mother Theodore was able to open an academy for girls in less than a year.
 Once this was done she continued forward and established schools throughout Indiana and Eastern Illinois.
 She also opened two orphanages in Vincennes and a free pharmacy at Saint Mary-of-the-Woods and Vincennes.

-Saint Mother Theodore died May 14, 1856.
 On Oct.
-15, 2006 at St. Peter’s Square in Rome Mother Theodore was canonized and received the title, “Saint” from the Catholic Church.
+15, 2006 at St. Peter’s Square in Rome, Mother Theodore was canonized and received the title “Saint” from the Catholic Church.
 She is designated in the Vatican’s official record as Saint Theodora.

 Want even more details about the amazing life story of Saint Mother Theodore Guerin?
 Read on!

 Anne-Therese Guerin was born on Oct.
 2, 1798 to Laurent and Isabelle Guerin.
 The Guerins were a well-respected and faith-filled family.
 They lived in the village of Etables-sur-Mer in Brittany, France in a thatched cottage by a little field near the seashore.